stdinR/RGTGAN/README.md

 </p>

 ## Citation
-If you find this code useful for your research, please consider citing our paper:
+If you find this code or dataset useful for your research, please consider citing our paper:
 ``````
 @ARTICLE{10415231,
   author={Tu, Ziming and Yang, Xiubin and He, Xi and Yan, Jiapu and Xu, Tingting},